11+ of the oddest and most interesting takes on Ernő Rubik's cube

 2. The Mirror Cube Puzzle is one of the most unique takes on Ernő Rubik's original

-This Mirror Cube lacks any colored stickers, and instead consists of various pieces of different sizes.
+This Mirror Cube lacks any colored stickers and instead consists of various pieces of different sizes.
 Although it sounds simple enough, a quick glance at the uncompleted state should be enough to perplex any Rubik's Cube veteran.

 3. The Quadruple Cube is certainly an interesting take on Rubik's cube

-The Quadruple Cube is one of the more unique modifications on the traditional Rubik's Cube.
+The Quadruple Cube is one of the more unique modifications of the traditional Rubik's Cube.
 It is, in effect, four mini-cubes in one and one that is certainly a fun alternative to one of the best-loved puzzles of all time.

 Not only is this cube a challenge, but it is also aesthetically intriguing.

-4. The Gearball Brainteaser is another, seemingly impossible to solve, take on the Rubik's cube
+4. The Gearball Brainteaser is another, seemingly impossible-to-solve take on the Rubik's cube

 Not only that, but you can watch the gears turn as you try to solve it.
 Satisfying and challenging all at the same time.